Call Dr. Donnelly Book Consult

 59 questions | 95 minutes | Score: 118–132

-The AAMC organizes this section around Foundational Concepts 4 and 5, which focus on the physical principles governing living systems and the chemical interactions that sustain life.
+The AAMC organizes this section around Foundational Concepts 4 and 5.
+These focus on physical principles in living systems and the chemical interactions that sustain life.

 Full Chem/Phys Guide